 2. Interesting food.
 This part of Mexico is known for its Mole which is the name for a type of sauce.
 The word mole is pronounced MOE-lay.
 Generally, a mole sauce contains fruits, nuts, chili peppers and spices.

-On a trip before this one I did a a great cooking class where we made Mole and if I had time I’d do another.
+On a previous trip I did a a great cooking class where we made Mole and if I had time I’d do another.
 Another interesting food item are grilled grasshoppers.
 Yep.
-Grabbing a handful of the salty, crunchy, and drizzled with a bit of lime snack is part of the food culture. .
+Grabbing a handful of the salty, crunchy, and drizzled with a bit of lime snack is part of the food culture.

 This area is also known for Mezcal, a distilled alcoholic beverage made from any type of agave.
 One can do Mescal tours.
 Mescal tastings.
 Our Photo Leader even set up a Mezcal bar as a special treat after for us to enjoy after climbing 42 challenging steps in Monte Alban to capture the perfect image.